growse/growse.com-blog/blog/2007/_posts/2007-08-18-erm-that-s-actually-a-gun-a-real-one.md

 title: "Erm, that's actually a gun.
 A real one."
 ---
 Today was a first for me.
 I went to a shooting range and fired a variety of handguns.
-Now, I've [shot shotguns][1] before, but this was a completely different experience.
+Now, I've shot shotguns before, but this was a completely different experience.

 We (there were about 9 of us) turned up at this shooting range in the middle